entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Massachusetts, U.S.A.

 Hlavin WJ.
 1976.
-Biostratigraphy of the Late Devonian black shales on the cratonal margin of the Appalachian geosyncline.
+Biostratigraphy of the Late Devonian black shales on the cratonal margin of the Appalachian geosyncline.
 Unpublished D. Phil.
 Thesis, Boston University, Massachusetts, U.S.A.

 Hoover KV.
 1960.
 Devonian – Mississippian shale sequence